The pre-spring version of the CFN 2021 rankings with a first look at all the Sun Belt teams.

 What To Work On: The offense has to be stronger at not turning the ball over and the defense has to be better in pass coverage.
 The experience should help both things – the defensive losses should be up front – but there are just enough tweaks needed to be just behind the best in the East.

 Bottom Line: The Panthers are rising.
 No one’s going to put them ahead of Coastal Carolina and Appalachian State, but they’re going to be strong enough to beat either one and be a dangerous player in the chase.

 4. Troy Trojans

 Why To Be Happy: There’s an interesting influx of talent coming in to go along with an already experienced team.
-The quarterback situation is fine, but Taylor Powell is coming in from Missouri.
-The running backs are good, and in comes La’Damian Webb from Florida State.
+The quarterback situation is fine, but Taylor Powell is coming in from Missouri to give a good backfield a boost.
 As is, at the moment, all 22 starters might just be back.

 What To Work On: The turnovers have to stop and the ground game has to be more dangerous.
 This is going to be a very good, very experienced team that should be able to hang with anyone in the league, but it has to be a whole lot tighter to challenge for the East.

 Bottom Line: The parts are there to possibly win the division.
 The team lost four of their last five games and weren’t close to consistent enough, but watch out for a big turnaround.